Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Tasks

 To summarize, both BERT large and RoBERTa show very poor ability to distinguish between non-negative scalar adverbs and negation.
 The models perform well if we consider first completions excluding negations.
-However they most likely benefit from frequency biases which makes it doubtful whether they learned a separate logical representation of the adverbs' scalar property.
+However they most likely benefit from frequency biases and it is doubtful whether they learned a separate logical representation of the adverbs' scalar property.
 The models also output a high number of trivial, uninformative completions and seem affected by noise associated with frequent adjectives.
-Finally, differing performance on the ABOVE and BELOW conditions, which use the same constructions and are logically equivalent, indicates that neither model has achieved a general grasp of the underlying logic.
+Finally, differing performance on the ABOVE and BELOW conditions, which are logically equivalent, indicates that neither model has a general grasp of the underlying logic.